 Oh yeah, the email also assumed I had website services.

-Typically, GoDaddy just refers to generalized grammar such as products and services.
+Typically, GoDaddy refers to generalized grammar, such as products and services.
 I researched previous emails to figure this bit of info out. 😉

-I’m not certain what would of happened had I clicked that link within the GoDaddy phishing email.
+I’m not certain what would have happened had I clicked that link within the GoDaddy phishing email.

 My guess is that my GoDaddy account and details would have been stolen, which would have led to valuable domains being stolen too.